Inferno (2016 film): Release

+Reception

 Box office

 Inferno grossed $34.3 million in the United States and Canada and $185.7 million in other countries for a worldwide total of $220 million, against a production budget of $75 million.

 In the United States and Canada, Inferno was initially expected to top the box office with around $25 million from 3,546 theaters in its opening weekend.
 It made $800,000 from Thursday night previews and $5.6 million on its first day, lowering weekend projections to $15 million.
 It ended up opening to $14.9 million, finishing second at the box office behind Boo!
 A Madea Halloween and marked the fourth straight domestic disappointment for director Ron Howard.